james-jhnsn/MonolithMorph/README.md

 4. Deploy microservices:
    - Deployed the Node.js application as a set of interconnected services behind an Application Load Balancer (ALB).
    - Implemented traffic shifting using the ALB to seamlessly transition from the monolith to the microservices.

+## Technologies Used

+This project utilizes the following technologies:

+- **Amazon EC2**: Amazon Elastic Compute Cloud (EC2) provides resizable compute capacity in the cloud and is used to instantiate a managed cluster of EC2 compute instances.

+- **Amazon ECR**: Amazon Elastic Container Registry (ECR) is a fully managed container registry service.
+It is used in this project to store and manage container images for the microservices.

+- **Amazon ECS**: Amazon Elastic Container Service (ECS) is a highly scalable, fast, container management service.
+It is used to deploy and run the microservices as containers.

+- **AWS Copilot**: AWS Copilot is a command-line tool that enables developers to build, release, and operate production-ready applications on AWS.
+It simplifies the process of building containerized applications by providing a consistent and opinionated workflow.

+- **AWS Fargate**: AWS Fargate is a serverless compute engine for containers.
+It enables you to run containers without having to manage the underlying infrastructure.
+In this project, it is used as the compute engine for running the microservices.

+- **Docker**: Docker is an open platform for developing, shipping, and running applications.
+It is used to containerize the monolithic Node.js application and each of the microservices.

+- **Node.js**: Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
+It is used to develop the monolithic application and the microservices.

+- **VS Code**: Visual Studio Code is a lightweight, cross-platform source code editor.
+It is used as the preferred IDE for development in this project.

+These technologies work together to enable the successful containerization, deployment, and management of the monolithic application as microservices, providing scalability, flexibility, and independent updating capabilities.